-Table 3 provides a summary of the band coverage for the DP1 fields and Figure 3 shows the resulting integrated depth, expressed in terms of the flux of an unresolved source that would be measured with signal-to-noise ratio S/N = 5, using the r band as an example.
-47 Tuc and Fornax dSph are both dense star fields, and the core of 47 Tuc is saturated in the ComCam commissioning images.
+Table 3 provides a summary of the band coverage for the fields used as a basis for DP1.
+Figure 3 shows the resulting integrated depth, expressed in terms of the flux of an unresolved source that would be measured with signal-to-noise ratio S/N = 5, using the r band as an example.
+47 Tuc and Fornax dSph are both dense star fields, and the core of 47 Tuc is saturated in the LSSTComCam commissioning images.
 No coadds were produced for these regions during the on-sky commissioning campaign, hence the holes in the center of the figures.
 A typical observing epoch on a given target field consisted of 5-20 visits in each of the three loaded filters.
 Nearly all the visits were taken with one single 1x30 second exposure time and not 2x15 second snaps2.
+Only 1x30 second exposure images are included in DP1.